Netflix Velvet Buzzsaw Campy & Wild Look At Art, Horror

 Advertisement

 Jake Gyllenhaal is Morf Vandewalt (one of the many excellent fake names in the film), an art critic whose merciless pen is both respected and feared by all.
-This is a man who criticises the colour of a casket at a funeral because “smog orange” is not the proper hue for “melankly.”
+This is a man who criticizes the color of a casket at a funeral because “smog orange” is not the proper hue for “melankly.”

 But if he’s the king of taste, Rhodora Haze (Rene Russo) is its biggest distributor.
 A former punk rocker (her band, Velvet Buzzsaw gives the movie its name), she now runs the Haze Gallery, which sells established, famous talents like Piers (John Malkovich), alongside rising stars like Damrish (Daveed Diggs) to rich people more interested in profit appreciation than art.
 They are our entry ticket to the world of high art, a place of short blunt bangs, cut-throat competition, and enough money and booze to drown Los Angeles.